CastosHQ/Seriously-Simple-Podcasting/readme.txt

 * [NEW] Generating feed correctly using add_feed() and ensuring backwards compatibility for older versions
 * [NEW] Commenting all the things
 * [NEW] Adding brand new actions and filters everywhere
+* [TWEAK] Changing dashboard menu icon to something more relevant
 * [TWEAK] Improving file size calculations and saving (kudos danielpunkass)
 * [TWEAK] Optimising feed template